ShuDataScience/FMCG-Project/README.md

 The key steps include:
 - exploratory data analysis
-- feature selection
+- create features with assumptions
+- explore the features' correlation with the model(s)
 - model selection and performance metrics comparison
 - cross-validation
 - create and select polynomial features to test the new parameter's importance in the selected model
 - train the selected model with permutation features
-- visualize the forecasted demand and compare with the test data
+- evaluate the model by visualizing the forecasted demand with comparision to the test data
 - finalize the model features and evaluation